 Chapter 4 of the Master Plan provides the detailed framework to be used by the City Staff, Commissions, and the City Council for future decisions, policies, and operations.
 The Policies are broken down into 7 areas, that include: Parks, Recreation, Community Services, Facilities, Bikeways and Trails, System-wide, and Organization Development and Management.
 It is recommended that the Council review these and confirm that the policies and actions align with the Council's vision for the future of the system.
-More specifically: Are there items missing?; Are there items that should be removed?; Are there items that should be adjusted?
+More specifically: Are there items missing?; Are there items that should be adjusted?